 Face coverings are an additional measure we can take to help protect each other from our respiratory droplets and they are required to be worn in commercial establishments in Wellington, Dufferin and Guelph (with exceptions).
-Other important measures we can take to slow the spread of infection is to maintain physical distancing, stick to your social bubbles, keep gatherings to 10 or fewer, gather outside instead of inside, wash your hands frequently including before and after you put on your face covering, and do not touch your face.
+Other important measures we can take to slow the spread of infection is to maintain physical distancing, stick to your social circles, gather outside instead of inside, wash your hands frequently including before and after you put on your face covering, and do not touch your face.

 What can be used as a face covering